All Episodes

 And then he runs towards Charlie.

-And then uh it's very strange to say the least.
+And then it's very strange, to say the least.

-And Ryan Mata, who we had on our show some time back, he made a little compilation thing uh trying to get to the point to the bottom of this.
+And Ryan Mata, who we had on our show sometime back, he made a little compilation thing trying to get to the point to the bottom of this.

 I imagine the military's got way fancier shit than that.

-Yeah, like this one just had just looked like an old school like flip phone, which just basically it was effectively uh an old school, like one of those multi-shot guns where it just had, you know, one shot four different times along the bottom.
+Like this one just looked like an old school like flip phone was just basically it was effectively an old school, like one of those multi-shot guns where it just had one shot four different times along the bottom.

-And each pole would just fire the next chamber.
+And each poll would just fire the next chamber.

 Yeah, this one had two shots.